 Identifying a deep molecular response

-While it’s not considered a treatment milestone, your doctor may look for another treatment result called a deep molecular response (DMR) or MR4.5.
+Your doctor may look for another treatment result called a deep molecular response (DMR) or MR4.5.
 Your doctor may check to see if you reach this milestone by 5 years.
-Some patients have reached DMR as early as 1 year.

-With DMR, the amount of BCR-ABL1 is considered undetectable or 0.0032% of all the cells in your blood.
-This means that 1 out of every 32,000 cells has the BCR-ABL1 gene.
+With DMR, the amount of BCR-ABL1 is considered undetectable or ≤0.0032% of all the cells in your blood.
+This means that 1 out of every 32,000 cells or fewer has the BCR-ABL1 gene.

 TASIGNA may help you reach your treatment goals